ynazarets/hibernate-criteria-query/README.md

 # Hibernate Criteria Query

-Imagine, that user has sent the request with URL:
+Imagine, that the user has sent the request with the URL:
 `http://localhost:8080/phones?countryManufactured=China&producer=apple,nokia,samsung&color=white,red`

 __Your task is to implement all PhoneDao methods.__

 Method findAll() has one input parameter - `Map<String, String[]> params`.
-It has following format:
+It has the following format:
 ```text
 Map<String, String[]> params = new HashMap<>();
 params.put("countryManufactured", new String[]{"China"};